-Android Wear uses 4 interaction types: notifications, watch faces, native apps, and voice commands.
+Wear OS by Google uses four interaction types: notifications, watch faces, native apps, and

 Notifications provide ambient, contextual data.
 They often provide entry into your app.

 Notifications can be expanded to offer lightweight experiences, such as replying to a message, opening a location on a map, or playing a song.
 Notification templates are available for instant messaging, music playback, and calendar events.

 Watch faces can tell more than time; they can show relevant, timely data.
 By including a gadget called a complication, installed apps display useful data, such as an upcoming appointments.

 With a single tap on the watch face’s complication, users can open an app.
 By long-pressing the watch face, users can change the look of the watch face itself, such as its color.

 Developers can create branded, engaging experiences using native Android apps.
 These apps can take full advantage of the watch’s hardware capabilities to provide on-demand experiences.